close

 2. Zermatt

 Travellers wanting to get a better glimpse of the mountain can take the Gornergrat Railway up to the nearby observatory, or perhaps join a hike to the Stellisee.
-While the adrenaline junkies enjoy paragliding and helicopter touring, the more sedate visitor can take in the old town and local museums.
+While the adrenaline junkies enjoy paragliding and helicopter touring, the more sedate visitors can take in the old town and local museums.

 What’s more, getting to Zermatt can be an adventure all in itself, as you aren’t able to drive there.
 Instead, why not end your trip in style by boarding the Glacier Express, before taking regular public transport home?